 - Institute of Medical Sciences Banaras Hindu University, Varanasi

-- Tamil Nadu Dr MGR Medical University, Chennai
+- Tamil Nadu Dr. MGR Medical University, Chennai

 - Mahatma Gandhi University, Kottayam